awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 For more information about versioning and aliases see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.
 For more information about AWS Lambda, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.

+If you use a customer managed AWS KMS CMK to encrypt data at rest in AWS Lambda, the service must have permission to use the CMK on the caller's behalf\.
+For more information, see [Encryption at Rest](https://docs.aws.amazon.com/lambda/latest/dg/security-dataprotection.html#security-privacy-atrest) in the *AWS Lambda Developer Guide*\.

 ------

 ## Republish Action<a name="republish-rule"></a>